All Episodes

 So the Brits, the Brits left wing over there wringing their hands.

-Oh no, did we use torture to foil this blow?
+Did we use torture to foil this plot?

 No, say it isn't so.

-Twenty-one former generals, diplomats, and national security officials will release an open letter tomorrow, arguing that the administration's hard line is actually undermined U.S. security.
+21 former generals, diplomats, and national security officials will release an open letter tomorrow arguing that the administration's hard line has actually undermined U.S. security.

-Guard said the signatories, who include the retired Marine Corps General Joseph Hoare, head of U.S. Central Command from 91 to 94, and Morton Halperin, a senior State Department and National Security Council official during the Clinton and the Morton, Morton Halperman.
+Guard said the signatories who include the retired Marine Corps General Joseph Hoare, head of U.S. Central Command from 91 to 94, and Morton Halperin, a senior State Department, a National Security Council official during the Clinton administration.

-If Morton Halpern signed this, that's all we need to know.
+If Morton Halperin signed this, that's all we need to know.

 Well, we didn't even need to know he was on it to know what this is.